 Class D amplifier works by quickly switching on and off the flow of current through it to maximize efficiency.
 However, these amplifiers produce quite the distortion when playing higher frequencies.

-Our Two Best Amplifier For Car subwoofer Recommendation:
+Our Two Best Car Amp For sub-woofer Recommendation:

 Rockford Fosgate Prime R600X5